 7. Liberal Arts

 An internship or several would be good.
-Liberal Arts is just too general.
+Liberal Arts are just too general.

 6. Studio Arts